-Student's Performance and DP DP range Performance Remark DP = zero Satisfactory Performance is at or above the minimum requirement.
-2 ≤ DP < 12 Unsatisfactory- Poor a Performance is just below the minimum requirement.
-12 ≤ DP < 24 Unsatisfactory- Very Poor a Performance falls considerably below the minimum requirement.
-DP ≥ 24 Unsatisfactory- Extremely Poor Performance is well below the minimum requirement.
+Student's Per formance and DP DP range Performance Remark DP = zero Satisfactory Performance is at or above the minimum requirement.
+Example: Calculation of DP If the number of credits offered by the student is 24 and the number of credits 2 ≤ DP < 12 Unsatisfactory- Poor ^a Performance is just below the minimum requirement. successfully completed is 18, then; DP = 2 (24-18) 12 ≤ DP < 24 Unsatisfactory- Very Poor ^a Performance falls considerably below the minimum requirement. = 12 Performance is "Very Poor" DP ≥ 24 Unsatisfactory- Extremely Poor ^a Performance is well below the minimum requirement.